-Father says carnival worker accused of killing teen daughter 'shouldn't be alive'
+Father says carnival worker accused of killing his daughter 'shouldn't be alive'

-COBB COUNTY, Ga. - The father of a teen authorities believe was shot to death by an accused serial killer and carnival worker is talking about his daughter's death for the first time.
+COBB COUNTY, Ga. - The father of a teen who authorities believe was shot to death by an accused serial killer and carnival worker is talking about his daughter's death for the first time.

-Wayne Alsup worked with accused killer James Wright in Cobb County and has known him for over four years.
-Wright is accused of killing Alsup's' 17-year-old daughter, Joycelyn, in March.
+Wayne Alsup worked with accused killer James Michael Wright, 23, in Cobb County and has known him for over four years.
+Wright is accused of killing Alsup's 17-year-old daughter, Joycelyn, in March.

-Channel 2's Chris Jose talked to Alsup, who said he never noticed anything strange about Wright.
+Channel 2's Chris Jose talked to Alsup, who said that now, the only justice that he is seeking is death.

+In his first interview, Alsup said he met Wright at the North Georgia State Fair in Marietta when he worked operating carnival games.
+Wright gave the children pony rides.

+"I (took) my daughters out there with me," Alsup said.
+"They have a good time.
+That's what the kids are supposed to do."

 TRENDING STORIES: